 Figure 1.
 Rocket stove and portable sensor for measurement of PM2.5 concentration

 The results are shown in Table 1.
 A significant change in PM2.5 values was observed when the fuel was changed.
 It was confirmed that the system can be used in the class for a measurement of PM2.5 concentration in a short period of time.
 While bonfires emit more than 30 μg/m3 of PM2.5, when disposable chopsticks and firewood were used, PM2.5 concentrations were low, around 10 μg/m3, a range suitable for use in evacuation centers.
 When bamboo was used, combustion was stronger, but PM2.5 concentrations were higher, ranging from 8 to 20 μg/m3.
 When driftwood was used, PM2.5 concentrations ranged from 20 to 60 μg/m3, which is not suitable for use in evacuation centers.
 When pine cones were used as fuel, the fire power was stronger and there was almost no PM2.5 emission.
 Combined with pine cones, the concentration of PM2.5 was less than 30 μg/m3 even in driftwood.
-Additionally, when the length of the chimney was doubled, PM2.5 concentrations were even lower (NO DATE).
-By changing the combination of fuels and the length of the chimney, stable combustion with relatively low PM2.5 values was possible, and it was confirmed that the fuel can be used sufficiently in evacuation areas.
+Additionally, when the length of the chimney was doubled, PM2.5 concentrations were even lower (Data not shown).
+By changing the combination of fuels and the length of the chimney, stable combustion with relatively low PM2.5 values was possible, and it was confirmed that the fuels can be used sufficiently in evacuation areas.

 Table 1.
 PM2.5 concentration changes due to differences in fuels